pachyderm/pachyderm/doc/docs/master/hub/manage-entities/manage-workspaces.md

 ## Connect to Your Workspace

-You can access your workspace either by using the command line interface (CLI) called `pachctl` or by using the PachDash UI.
-Although some of the basic tasks, such as pipeline and repo creation, file browsing, and other can be done through the dashboard.
+You can access your workspace either by using the command-line interface (CLI) called `pachctl` or by using the PachDash UI.
+Although some of the basic tasks, such as pipeline and repo creation, file browsing, and others, can be done through the dashboard.
 More complex tasks require you to use `pachctl`.

 To connect to a workspace, complete the following steps: